garrardkitchen/resume/content/blog/practices.md

 - `trust` Encourage SME
 - `communication` Teams must be aligned with core business capabilities (think Conway's Law)
 - `observability` Status page - one place to notify customers, integration partners, when there's an issue.
 This also needs to be reflected in responses to API calls.
 Presents opportunity to whomever to raise issue too
+- `trust` Assign ownership, allow team members to flourish
+- `communication` Capture guiding principles to help frame problem space and to help keep focus in the ensuing sprints

 _I drill down into more detail in the sections below about some of the bullet points above._